How to Choose Good Mods

 - Tanks can often benefit from the Protection primary Triangle

-- Critical Chance can be useful if neither Critical Damage or Protection primaries are available
+- Critical Chance can be useful if neither Critical Damage, Protection, or Offense primaries are available

-- Offense, Defense, or Health primaries have little use, but as Triangles are the hardest shape to acquire, it is beneficial to hold onto Triangles, even with these primaries, to complete full mod sets
+- Health primaries have little use, but as Triangles are the hardest shape to acquire, it is beneficial to hold onto all Triangles to complete full mod sets

 - The best primary stat for Crosses depends on the type of character

 - Characters who apply debuffs (Expose, Daze, Tenacity Down) require a Potency primary Cross